aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/saveas/xlsb-to-wmf/_index.md

 ---
 title: Save XLSB as WMF API for Ruby
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Ruby to save XLSB format file as WMF format file.
 url: /ruby/saveas/xlsb-to-wmf/
 ---